miso-lims/miso-lims/docs/admin/baremetal-installation-guide.md

 (Update the security method if you are using LDAP or Active Directory LDAP.)

 Create the directory `/storage/miso` and subdirectories `/storage/miso/log` and `/storage/miso/files`.
+Note that these directories can be changed in `miso.properties`, so if you changed them, make sure to create the directories you specified instead.

     mkdir -p /storage/miso/log
     mkdir -p /storage/miso/files